parryc/thevoid/templates/bookarts/posts/will-it-marble?.md

 - old ways 2022 ⭕
 - atelier ailles ⭕
+- de schoolmeester 🤷‍♀ (depending on the thickness, it might work, but it is generally very stiff handmade paper)
 - st. armand ❌ (hard to avoid bubbles due to the non-flat drying, but the colors can really pop on the white)
 - vinczemill ❌
 - <abbr>MCBA</abbr> western papermaking class ❌